 Since then Burrows&Fargion have made a further 10 duets all conceived, choreographed, composed and performed together.
 Both Sitting Duet won a 2004 New York Dance and Performance 'Bessie' Award, and Cheap Lecture was chosen for the prestigious 2009 Het Theaterfestival in Belgium.
 The two men are still touring most of the pieces, having to date given over 500 performances over 35 countries.

 More recently, Burrows&Fargion have brought other artists into their collaborations: 52 Portraits (2016), a year-long online project, consists of short gestural dances by invited performers, set to biographical songs and filmed by Hugh Glendinning.
 The project has had almost 90,00 views to date.
 Any Table Any Room (2017) is a performance with objects which invites four artists to join Burrows&Fargion on stage in each new place the piece is presented.
 Let us stop this mad rush towards the end (2019) for orchestra, dancer (Claire Godsmark) and singing pianist (Francesca Fargion) was a commission for the London Contemporary Music Festival.
 Their ongoing series, Music for Lectures, invites artists to write a talk which is then accompanied live by their rock band with Francesca Fargion on synth, Matteo on bass and Jonathan on drums.
-The series has so far featured Katie Coe (2018), Mette Edvardsen (2018) and Wendy Houstoun (2020, created during the Covid-19 lockdown and presented as a podcast as part of GIFT).
+The series has so far featured Katie Coe (2018), Mette Edvardsen (2018) Wendy Houstoun (2020) and Chrysa Parkinson (2021), created during the Covid-19 lockdown and presented as a podcast as part of GIFT).

 Throughout his career Matteo has collaborated with other artists alongside the Burrows&Fargion partnership.
 In 1996 he was awarded an artist residency at the prestigious Schloss Solitude in Stuttgart, where he lived for 18 months.
 In this productive period he wrote a chamber opera, Le Bellezze d’Hortensia, and a number of collaborations with the composer and violinist Marc Sabat, among many other projects.
 At Schloss Solitude Matteo also met the theatre director Elmar Goerden, for whom he wrote music for several productions at the Staatstheater Stuttgart, the Residenz Theater Munich, the Bochum Staatspielhaus and the Theater am Josefstadt, Vienna.
 He also worked with Thomas Ostermeier on Jon Fosse’s play The Girl on the Sofa, performed at the Edinburgh Festival in 2002.